A relation between Dieudonne displays and crystalline Dieudonne theory: The Zink ring

 Thus $p^rW(R)$ is closed in the finer $J$-topology as well.
 Assume that we have $p\WW(R)=pW(R)\cap\WW(R)$.
-Then $p^r\WW(R)$ is closed in the $\JJ$-topology, which implies that $\WW(R)$ is $p$-adic; see \cite[Lemma 7]{Zink-Disp}.
+Then $p^r\WW(R)$ is closed in the $\JJ$-topology, which implies that $\WW(R)$ is $p$-adically complete; see \cite[Lemma 7]{Zink-Disp}.
 Thus for $p\ge 3$ the proof is completed by Lemma \ref{Le-WW-p-adic} below.
-For $p=2$ the same reasoning shows that $\WW^+(R)$ is $p$-adic.
+For $p=2$ the same reasoning shows that $\WW^+(R)$ is $p$-adically complete.
 Now $\WW^+(R)/\WW(R)$ is isomorphic to $K$ as abelian groups by the proof of Lemma \ref{Le-WW+}.
 We get exact sequences

 where the transition maps from $n+1$ to $n$ are zero on the left hand $K$ and the identity on the right hand $K$.
-It follows that $\WW(R)$ is $p$-adic as well. \end{proof}
+It follows that $\WW(R)$ is $p$-adically complete as well. \end{proof}